 If it was your last day on earth and you could go anywhere in the UK by car, where would you go?
-The UK is home to plenty of wonderful places and attractions, which is why at Dayinsure we decided to find out what the most popular ones are to create the ultimate driving bucket list.
+When it comes to UK road trip ideas, there are plenty of wonderful places and attractions you could include, which is why at Dayinsure we decided to find out what the most popular ones are to create the ultimate driving bucket list.

 We asked the British public: ‘If you only had one day to travel somewhere by car in the UK, where would you visit?’.
 The results threw up many popular cities, destinations and attractions which can be combined to form the best driving bucket list in the UK.

 Out of all the possible destinations people said they’d travel to if they only had one day, Cornwall, with its glorious countryside and beaches, was the clear favourite location, followed by London.

 The Lake District was found to be the third most popular place to travel to.
 Edinburgh, Cardiff, York, Bath, Brighton, Bangor and Belfast completed the remainder of the top ten.
 These all feature a mixture of history, strong architecture and culture, so it’s easy to see why they are so loved.

 Despite Cornwall, London and the Lake District being the most popular locations, overall Stonehenge in Wiltshire came out as the attraction most people would add to their driving bucket list.
 This was followed by Cheddar Gorge in Somerset and the iconic Cliffs of Dover.

 The Eden Project and the Angel of the North were popular choices, despite being at the opposite ends of England, and Giant’s Causeway was the only suggestion in Northern Ireland, delivering spectacular views.

 Various historic buildings were also regularly suggested, including Edinburgh Castle, Whitby Abbey, Chatsworth House and the Tower of London.
 Alton Towers provided the only theme park from the responses.

 All of the top attractions are noted below by location.